 5. Uterine fibroids and fertility

-One of the most common doubts that women generally have when they are diagnosed with a fibroid is whether or not they can get pregnant.
+One of the most common doubts that women generally have when they’re diagnosed with a fibroid is whether or not they can get pregnant.
 The answer isn’t simple and depends on a variety of factors, including age.
 The experts from Current Obstetrics and Gynecology Report point out the following:

-- When tumors are large, they could cause fertility problems or complications with pregnancy.
+- When tumors are large, they could cause fertility problems or pregnancy complications.

-- Fibroids could cause miscarriages, which is why it’s a good idea to plan your pregnancy and consult a gynechologist to know if pregnancy is possible, and if you are risk-free.
+- Fibroids could cause miscarriages, which is why it’s a good idea to plan your pregnancy and consult a gynecologist to know if pregnancy is possible and if you’re risk-free.

-When uterine fibroids are bigger than 4 cm they will already be causing serious inconveniences in gestation: the mother could experience premature birth and pelvic pain, and even placenta detachment.
+When they’re bigger than 4 cm, they can cause gestation issues.
+The mother could experience premature birth, pelvic pain, and even placenta detachment.

 Take care of your health and never miss your periodic checkups with your healthcare professional.
-They will always provide you with advice regarding these important topics.
+They’ll always provide you with advice regarding these important topics.